costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 successfully so far, but I will not defend my self-interest as a “freedom” when there are people who have really lost their freedom for this cause.</p>

-> Dr. Martin Paul Eve is a senior lecturer in literature, technology and publishing.
-He lives in London.